zbyna/winit/src/changelog/unreleased.md

 - Reexport `raw-window-handle` versions 0.4 and 0.5 as `raw_window_handle_04` and `raw_window_handle_05`.

+### Changed

+- `ApplicationHandler::user_event` changed to `user_wake_up` removing the
+  generic user event.
+Users are now free to use their own ways of polling events where winit will just indicate that wake up happened.
+- `EventLoopProxy::send_event` to `EventLoopProxy::wake_up` to just wake up the loop.

 ### Removed

 - Remove `EventLoop::run`.
 - Remove `EventLoopExtRunOnDemand::run_on_demand`.
 - Remove `EventLoopExtPumpEvents::pump_events`.
+- Remove `Event`.

 ### Fixed